Sanchochx/coffee_bros/context/arch_status.md

 ## Next Steps

-**Next User Story:** US-003 - Basic Player Movement
+**Next User Story:** US-004 - Gravity System
-- Implement left/right movement controls
-- Add keyboard input detection
+- Add gravity physics to player
+- Implement vertical velocity and acceleration
-- Update player position based on input
+- Make player fall when not on solid ground

-**Dependencies:** US-001 and US-002 are complete
+**Dependencies:** US-001, US-002, and US-003 are complete

 ---

 ## Notes

 - Project is in initial foundation phase
-- US-001 and US-002 completed successfully
+- US-001, US-002, and US-003 completed successfully
-- Player sprite now visible on screen at starting position
+- Player can now move left and right with keyboard controls
+- Movement is smooth and responsive with proper boundary checking
-- Ready to implement player movement mechanics
+- Ready to implement gravity system for vertical movement
 - Pygame must be installed: `pip install pygame`